swindonweb® home make this my homepage

 Martin (pictured centre below) is often described as the 'Fifth Beatle' for his close collaboration with chief songwriters Lennon & McCartney during each song arrangement.
 "We came up with the ideas, he made them happen," McCartney, who worked with Martin after the Beatles spilt, said.

-Now 82, George can often be seen shopping in nearby Highworth.
+Up until his death on the 9th March 2016, George could often be seen shopping in nearby Highworth.

 Love Me Do